JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 When you need robust user management, including social sign-in and email verification, but don't need the entire suite of backend services (like a database, file storage, etc.), you're looking for an **Authentication-as-a-Service (AaaS)** or **Identity and Access Management (IAM)** provider.

 These services specialize in handling user authentication and authorization, and they often integrate with your existing backend and application architecture.
-Here are some of the most popular and powerful options:

 ### 1. Clerk 💼